metaflow-ai/blog/tf-shape/Readme.md

 - The dynamic shape

 ### The static shape
-The static shape is the shape inferred by Tensorflow when you define your computational graph
+The static shape is the shape inferred by TensorFlow when you define your computational graph

-Tensorflow will do its best to guess the shape of your different but it won't always be able to do it.
+TensorFlow will do its best to guess the shape of your different but it won't always be able to do it.
 Especially if you have a placeholder with a non-defined dimension size.
 Like when you want to use a dynamic batch size

 To use this shape (Accessing or changing), you will use the different functions which are attached to the tensor: